IamArnab999/amazon-UI-clone/README.md

-# Amazon | e-commerce website clone
+# Amazon | e-commerce website UI clone

 This UI project represents a partially functional yet non-responsive landing page of Amazon.com, replicating the visual style of the same using only HTML & CSS.